BasPieren/web-design-1819/README.md

 Larissa is blind.
 She uses a braille rule and a screenreader.
 Many of the common design patterns do not work for her because they are designed from a visual point of view.

 #### User Interview
-During the user interview in the first week we had the opertunity to ask some questions to Larissa.
+During the user interview in the first week we had the opportunity to ask some questions to Larissa.
 This was the most interesting information:

   *  Larissa uses __JAWS__ as here screenreader.
 She has a braille display but almost never uses it.
 This is because she didn't learn braille from birth.
   * The most common design pattern for blind people she has found is the __Skip Navigation__ button.
 This allows here to skip directly to the main content.